 I hope you enjoy the article and news round up this month, as usual their was a lot to talk about in the Jakarta EE & MicroProfile space, as well as Java as a whole.
 You may notice a slight shift in emphasis towards Security themed articles this month which I hope you find useful.

-Below you will find a curated list of some of the most interesting news, articles and videos from the last month.
+In this blog you will find a curated list of some of the most interesting news, articles and videos from the last month.
 Cant wait until the end of the month? then visit our twitter page where we post all these articles as we find them!

-We're happy to announce that Payara Platform Community (5.2020.2) and Payara Platform Enterprise (5.20.0) Editions are out today!
-The Community Release includes 28 bug fixes, 13 improvements, 3 new features, and 5 component upgrades.
-You can download it here!
+We're happy to announce that Payara Platform Community (5.2020.3) and Payara Platform Enterprise (5.21.0) Editions are out today!

-Here's some detail of what's included in the 5.2020.2 Community release:
+Here's some detail of what's new in the Community & Enterprise Editions:

 The Payara Platform 5.2020.3 release (coming soon!) introduces major refactoring and architectural changes to the underlying implementation of MicroProfile OpenAPI 1.1.2.